 There are two types of home fuel oil spills, small and large;

-CAUTION: Fuel oil contains many substances which vary in their toxicity.
-Short term exposure may cause headaches, nausea and dizziness, prolonged exposure can cause serious health problems.
+Fuel oil contains many substances which vary in their toxicity.
+Short-term exposure may cause headaches, nausea and dizziness, prolonged exposure can cause serious health problems.
 Getting fuel oil on the skin can cause skin irritation.
-Be aware that infants, small children, certain adults and pets can not tell you that they are suffering from headaches or breathing problems.
+Be aware that infants, small children, certain adults and pets cannot tell you that they are suffering from headaches or breathing difficulties.

 Open basement windows to ventilate the area and turn off all flame and spark sources.
 Don't smoke or light matches in the area.
 Extinguish pilot lights on furnaces, water heaters, and gas dryers.
 Turn off gas appliances that have electronic ignitions.
 Do not attempt to clean up spilled oil with a shop vac or use any electric appliances or power tools.

 - Throw away any materials that have been soaked in heating oil.
 This could include rugs, carpet, wallpaper, books, and magazines and clothing or blankets.

 - Spread an absorbent material, like kitty litter or sawdust, over the spill area.
 Place the absorbed oil into heavy-duty plastic bags for disposal.
 Use soap and hot water to clean the floor, walls, appliances, and other hard surfaces.